Take a chill in this peaceful, Asian-inspired garden.

 - Research is important when it comes to plant selection; choose hardy varieties that won't mind being close to heavily-trafficked areas, such as these daylilies lining the sidewalk.

 - Containers add bright pops of color, and, if the blooms fade, plants can easily be replaced with another round of annuals.

 - A fence provides a tidy border between the single row of daylilies and more diverse plantings closer to the house.

 - A lush, planted front yard requires less care over the long term than lawn.
 No weekly mowing!

 Pebbles and Plantings

-A landscape relies on no-fuss design and pretty plant accents.
+This landscape idea for a front yard relies on no-fuss design and pretty plant accents.

 - Dark gray pebbles surround paving stones for a no-mow, easy-care landscape accent.